robinisblank/knowledge-base/CompTIA A+ Core 1 (220-1101) - Total Seminars/19 - Maintaining and Securing Mobile Devices.md

 	- You are running too many apps.
 - **Extremely Short Battery Life**:
 	- Anything running in real-time in the background (e.g., GPS and syncing) will burn CPU cycles and drop your battery considerably.
-	- Use tools that list battery-consuming apps remove them.
+	- Use tools that list battery-consuming apps and remove them.
 - **Overheating**:
 	- Every smartphone has thermal material to prevent overheating.
 	- Lack of ventilation, overcharging, and overusing apps can cause overheating.